ufehembach/paperless-ngx-tag-export/README.md

 the id in the first column is also a link to the document in paperless web gui.

 good luck with it.
-this was a quick hack with ChatGPT, neede for my tax exports
+this was a quick hack with ChatGPT, needed for my tax exports